 Module M 1

 Semester 1

-Duration of module 3 weekends plus online contact seminars
+Duration of module 6 days plus online contact seminars

 Type of module Core

 How frequently is the module offered 1x per semester

 Admission requirements None

 Level Master/MBA

-Module coordinator/ responsible professor Prof. Dr. Gerd Nufer Building 17, Office 017, Tel.: 07121 271 6011 gerd.nufer@reutlingen-university.de
+Module Prof. Dr. Gerd Nufer

+coordinator/ responsible Building 17, Office 017, Tel.: 07121 271 6011

+professor gerd.nufer@reutlingen-university.de

 Name(s) of lecturer(s) Prof. Dr. Gerd Nufer

 Language of instruction German

 Credits (ECTS) 6

 Total workload and breakdown 180 hours

-Contact hours Block lectures on weekends and online contact seminars; in total 60 hours.
+Contact hours Block lectures, weekend and online contact seminars; in total 60 hours.

 Examination/ type of assessment CA

 Weighting of grade within programme 6/88

 Learning outcomes The aim of the course is to acquire basic knowledge concerning theories and tools for marketing and the prevailing market mechanisms.
-The handson work in practical case studies enables the application and embedding of the theoretical marketing knowledge acquired. • Subject-specific competencies
+The hands- on work in practical case studies enables the application and embedding of the theoretical marketing knowledge acquired.

+Subject-specific competencies

 The students learn market-focused thinking and responsiveness in order to be able to develop markets.
 They learn to create/devise a marketing strategy and to implement it by using marketing tools.

-Professional competencies

-The students are capable of establishing correlations and cross-links between individual marketing tools and to classify these within the overall context of market-oriented corporate management.

-Social skills, key competencies

-Within the scope of dealing with and working on case studies in groups, the students develop and enhance their social skills and advance their personality development.
+Professional competencies The students are capable of establishing correlations and cross-links between individual marketing tools and to classify these within the overall context of market-oriented corporate management.
+Social skills, key competencies Within the scope of dealing with and working on case studies in groups, the students develop and enhance their social skills and advance their personality development.
 They acquire problem-solving skills and decision-making capabilities, for self-management and autonomy along with the ability to work in a team.

-Personal competencies

-Students recognize the importance and necessity of marketing, are capable of classifying these in the overall framework of business administration and of dealing with the resulting questions in a professional manner.
+Personal competencies Students recognize the importance and necessity of marketing, are capable of classifying these in the overall framework of business administration and of dealing with the resulting questions in a professional manner.
 They become competent dialog partners to specialists in national and international marketing and are capable of professional communication with marketing managers and officers and of developing solutions for marketing issues or problems.

-Course-specific contributions to AoL competency goals (CG 1 - 6)

-CG 4 reinforced: Students evaluate and summarize the key concepts of marketing.
+Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4 reinforced: Students evaluate and summarize the key concepts of marketing.
 Through a rigorous management approach, students will acquire the ability to understand and solve marketing problems.
 Moreover, students are able to apply theoretical concepts to specific practical situations.
 Students work in groups on case studies and present their results.
 CG 6 reinforced: Students understand digital marketing strategies.
 They are able to identify and analyse challenges and perspectives regarding digital marketing.

-Content/ indicative syllabus

-- Strategic Marketing

-- Product Policy

-- Pricing Policy

-- Communication Policy

-- Customer Relationship Marketing

-- Case Studies

-Teaching and learning methods

-Mixture of different teaching methods that alternate and address different learning types:

-- Course delivered with seminar-based approach - Preparation of concepts in small groups with final presentation of results and discussion
+Content/ Strategic Marketing indicative syllabus Customer Relationship Marketing Product Policy Pricing Policy Communication Policy Case Studies Teaching and learning methods Mixture of different teaching methods that alternate and address different learning types: Course delivered with seminar-based approach Preparation of concepts in small groups with final presentation of results and discussion

 Miscellaneous If applicable, guest lecturer Indicative reading list Homburg, Christian: Marketingmanagement.
 Strategie - Instrumente - Umsetzung - Unternehmensführung, 7.
-Aufl., Wiesbaden 2020 Kotler, Philip / Keller, Kevin Lane / Opresnik, Marc Oliver: Marketing- Management.
-Konzepte - Instrumente - Unternehmensfallstudien, 15.
-Aufl., München 2017 Meffert, Heribert / Burmann, Christoph / Kirchgeorg, Manfred / Eisenbeiß, Maik: Marketing.
+Aufl., Wiesbaden 2020 Meffert, Heribert / Burmann, Christoph / Kirchgeorg, Manfred / Eisenbeiß, Maik: Marketing.
 Grundlagen marktorientierter Unternehmensführung.
 Konzepte - Instrumente - Praxisbeispiele, 13.
-Aufl., Wiesbaden 2019 Sander, Matthias: Marketing-Management.
-Märkte, Marktforschung und Marktbearbeitung, 3.
-Aufl., München 2019
+Aufl., Wiesbaden 2019 Nufer, Gerd / Bühler, André (Hrsg.): Marketing im Sport.
+Grundlagen und Trends des modernen Sportmarketing, 3.Aufl., Berlin 2013 Sander, Matthias: Marketing-Management.
+Märkte, Marktforschung und Marktbearbeitung, 4.
+Aufl., München 2023